 How to apply for the payment of tax arrears and future tax obligations in instalments?

-The easiest way to apply for payment by instalments is through e-maksuamet/e-toll (hereafter the e-services).
+The easiest way to apply for payment by instalments is through the e-MTA (hereafter the e-services).
 You can use this option if you have a user account in the e-services, you have tax debts or obligations that need to be paid in the near future and you have not already sent an application for instalments.

 If for some reason you cannot submit your application through the e-services, then it is still possible to send the application on a specific form by e-mail (with a digital signature) to email@example.com or by post to Lõõtsa 8a, 15176 Tallinn or leave it at any of our service bureaus.

 You can apply for a payment by instalments for a period of 2 to 24 months.
-The minimum amount of debt that can be paid in instalments is 50 euros.

 How fast and how will I receive the decision about the instalments?